cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 * R
 * Rstudio
-* And `swirl`, a package in which you will do a bunch of exercises as homework!
+* And `swirl`, a package in which you could do a bunch of exercises as homework!

 What is R?
 ========================================================